Brain tumours

 Grading is a way of dividing tumour cells into groups.

-To decide on the grade, an expert called a pathologist looks at a sample of the brain tumour.
+To work out the grade, an expert called a pathologist looks at a sample of the brain tumour.
 They examine the cells under a microscope.
 This might be after your:

 The pathologist bases the grade on how the cells look.
 They also look at genes and proteins in the tumour cells.